 The MCX Rattler is capable of reliably shooting supersonic ammo suppressed and unsuppressed, and subsonic suppressed in a wide variety of environmental conditions.
 The rifle is also able to shoot some subsonic ammo unsuppressed under some operating conditions, but not reliably enough to meet SIG’s very strict reliability requirements.

 AT THE RANGE

-I arranged to have an MCX Rattler SBR transferred from SIG to C2 Tactical for my evaluation.
+I arranged to have an SIG Rattler SBR transferred from SIG to C2 Tactical for my evaluation.
 C2 Tactical is an FFL/SOT that I often work through, as well as a SIG Sauer Elite Dealer.

 With locations in Tempe and Scottsdale, Arizona, C2 Tactical has been voted Best Indoor Range in Arizona.
 It has a 25-yard state-of-the-art range with 23 air-conditioned shooting lanes, state-of-the-art simulators, full retail store (including NFA firearms), gunsmith services, numerous training courses, and much more.
 They’re great people and have graciously provided the use of the range for my evaluations.